sul-dlss-deprecated/bassi_veratti/README.md

         git clone /afs/ir.stanford.edu/dev/dlss/git/digital_collection_sites/bassi_veratti.git

-1. Go to your new directory

-				cd bassi_veratti

 1. [Optional] If you want to use rvmrc to manage gemsets, copy the .rvmrc example files:

         cp .rvmrc.example .rvmrc